-A lack of clear performance expectations is cited by readers as a key contributing factor to their happiness or unhappiness at work.
-In fact, in a poll about what makes a bad boss – bad, the majority of respondents said that their manager did not provide clear direction.
+A lack of clear performance expectations is often cited as a key contributing factor to employees' happiness or unhappiness at work.
+In a poll about what makes a bad boss bad, the majority of respondents said that their manager did not provide clear direction.

 Critical Components of Clear Performance Expectations